 Unfortunately, it’s unclear why floppy eyelids are connected to sleep apnea.
 One possible theory suggests that floppy eyelids are associated with low-grade inflammation.
 This inflammation causes elastin to degrade.
 This is the protein that allows tissue and skin to keep their shape after they contract or stretch.
 If you notice you have floppy eyelids, there’s a chance you have sleep apnea.

 Other Common Symptoms of Sleep Apnea

 Aside from floppy eyelids and snoring, there are a few other symptoms to look out for that may indicate you have sleep apnea.
 Another major symptom is feeling tired after a full night of sleep.
 When someone has sleep apnea, their body repeatedly wakes throughout the night to catch their breath.
 This prevents them from completing their REM cycles and falling into a deep sleep for long periods of time.

 Those with sleep apnea may also experience morning headaches or an inability to concentrate throughout the day.
 Sleep apnea can really take a toll on mental health from all of the exhaustion.
 If you find that you snore and feel exhausted throughout the day, don’t hesitate to visit a sleep specialist to be diagnosed.

-Once you are diagnosed, Dr. Roubal at the Advanced Dental Sleep Treatment Center in Omaha is happy to recommend the best treatment course for you.
+Once you are diagnosed, the Advanced Dental Sleep Treatment Center in Omaha is happy to recommend the best treatment course for you.
 We offer custom-made oral appliance therapy to treat sleep apnea.
 Oral appliances are more comfortable to wear than traditional CPAP machines.
 Give us a call at (402) 493-4175 to learn if oral appliance therapy is right for you.